RichardLitt/burntfen.com/_posts/2012-11-18-11-38-twitter-signal-to-noise-application.md

 An interesting post ran across my twitter feed this morning:

-> @cortesi: I want a tool that calculates the cost of following a Twitter user.
-Something like volume\*signal/noise...
+> cortesi: I want a tool that calculates the cost of following a Twitter user.
+Something like volume\* signal/noise...

 I started thinking
 that this is something you could do automatically.
 Cortesi seems to